GenesisVision/genesis-vision-core/README.md

 Genesis Vision Protocol launch Programs with GV Liquidity on BCS (Binance Smart Chain)

 **7th of May**
-Genesis Vision Protocol Funds Programs with GV Liquidity on BCS (Binance Smart Chain)
+Genesis Vision Protocol launch Funds with GV Liquidity on BCS (Binance Smart Chain)

 **11th of May**
 Launch of the first 10 GV funds and 10 programs from top GV managers in the Genesis Vision Protocol